Blopez811/professional-readme-generator/Develop/README.md

   * Questions

   ## Description
-   This is a readme generator and it works like a char
+   A readme generator created from the terminal

   ## Installation
-    download it no big deal
+    Download it and run it

   ## Usage
-    aww yeaa
+    run the index.js file with node, and then answer the questions you will be prompted with.

   ## License

   ## Contributing
-    no thanks
+    No contributions are needed at this time

   ## Tests
-    no samples at this time
+    There are currently no tests for this application

   ## Questions
   Click here to see Blopez811's page! https://github.com/Blopez811
+  Have any questions?
+Feel free to email me at benicio.lopez@gmail.com and I will gladly answer you as soon as I can!